getsentry/sentry-java/README.md

 ### HTTPS (naive)
-If the certificate used over HTTPS is a wildcard certificate (which is not handled by every version of Java), and the certificate isn't added to the truststore, it is possible to add a protocol setting to tell the client to be naive and ignore the hostname verification:
+If the certificate used over HTTPS is a wildcard certificate (which is not handled by every version of Java), and the certificate isn't added to the truststore, you can add a protocol setting to tell the client to be naive and ignore hostname verification:

     naive+https://public:private@host:port/1